MarciDarci28/cse15l-lab-reports/lab-report-1-week2.md

 You know what time it is?
 Checking your course-specific account name time!

 Make sure to head on down to the UCSD Account Lookup page [(Look, a link!)](https://sdacs.ucsd.edu/~icc/index.php) to find out what the heck your CSE15L account is called.
-It should be the characters after "cs15lsp22" (note: this tutorial was made in Spring 2022, so the last 4 characters will vary depending on the quarter).
+It should be the characters after "cs15lsp22" (note: this tutorial was made in Spring 2022, so the last 4 characters will vary depending on the quarter and year).

 Here's an example:
 ![Image](https://user-images.githubusercontent.com/86495731/162650598-3359fa9d-0713-45c1-a08b-8a66d59a7ca5.png)

-Once you've got your account name, open a terminal in VScode and connect to the server using the following command prompt:
+Once you've got your wonderful account name, open a terminal in VScode and connect to the server using the following command prompt:

 ```
 $ ssh cs15lsp22zz@ieng6.ucsd.edu